UCLA-SCaN/ucla-scan.github.io/ssl.md

 # Security Seminar (SSL)

 We are very excited to organize a weekly security seminar where students, visiting researchers, and faculty rotate to present ongoing work, interesting research, or just noteworthy security current events.

-The goal of SSL is to get faculty and students who are working on computer security all in the same room to informally discuss and learn from each other (with food 😋).
+The goal of SSL is to get faculty and students who are working on computer security all in the same room to informally discuss and learn from each other (sometimes with food 😋).
 This seminar is only open to students who are actively participating in security-related research with CS/ECE faculty.

 **Interested in joining?**
 Please email [Liz](mailto:lizhikev@ucla.edu) and [Manda](mailto:mandat@ucla.edu) with your information (what year you are, who you work with) to be added to the security-seminar mailing list.